 This is a big threat to your privacy.
 One security expert Bas Bosschert has discovered that WhatsApp backs up messages on Android in an insecure way that can be stolen and read by others through downloaded Android apps.
 However, this is only possible if you are allowing WhatsApp to keep a backup of your messages on the SD card.
 In case you have your message backup option turned off during the initial setup, then your messages are safe.
 But if not then, your messages are in danger.

 In order to prevent this attack, you must clean the app from your phone and then install WhatsApp all over again.
 This time don’t forget to turn off message backup when asked during the installation setup.

 WhatsApp Security - It allows strangers to see your profile picture even after your privacy settings

-Another WhatsApp security bug has been discovered.
-This bug allows strangers to see your profile picture irrespective of your privacy settings.
+Another security bug that has been discovered - This bug allows strangers to see your profile picture irrespective of your privacy settings.
 This means even if you have opted for ‘Contacts only’ then also WhatsApp lets everyone see your profile photo.